tetrash/warsawjs-workshop-30-spreadsheet/README.md

 8. Get familiar with the source code (at least a bit).

 	**Disclaimer:** Yes, the code is quite dumb.
 You'll be fixing it 😉.

+	**Disclaimer:** Yes, the code doesn't have tests 😨 I'm very sorry for that.

 ### Last but not least